intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Linear Operator Optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Linear operator is the most obvious hotspot in LLMs inference.
-There are three backend to speedup linear GEMM kernels in Intel® Extension for PyTorch*.
-They are oneDNN, Tensor Processing Primitives (TPP), which are used by `Fast BERT feature <./features/fast_bert.md>`_, and customized linear kernels for weight only quantization.
+Intel® Extension for PyTorch* provides dedicated optimization to speedup linear GEMM kernels, through oneDNN, customized linear kernels for weight only quantization, and some other specific tuning.
 All of them use specific block format to utilize hardware resources in a highly efficient way.

 Low Precision Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~